Working moms are constantly hearing two competing messages.

 Moms throughout the land know the panic that can ensue when caught out at a restaurant without a diaper needed for an accident, or the horror of forgetting a pacifier at home when your child is screaming in the back seat.
 We know the importance of planning ahead.
 We don’t forget one. single. thing.
 Because we can’t.
 We know that if we plan ahead, things will go much more smoothly when game time comes.

 I believe that it’s time that we define our own version of success.
 We can devote ourselves to our children, we can create a loving, playful and joy-filled home environment and we can do what we’re called to do outside of our mothering if we so choose.
-We can choose to live in the “both/and”… in the tension.
+We can choose to live in the “both/and”

 It comes down to this—the freedom to choose.